susundberg/arduino-simple-unittest/README.md

 Why use it
 ====================
 I found some arduino mock/test frameworks but they were either hacky or just hard to use, since you could not mock any modules.
 As professional software guy, i cannot stand bad tools or untested code (its just compiling before testing!).
 And i want to be able to step the code with gdb to find out what is going on rather than embed my code with tons of printfs - and then remove then when preparing to production.
-And i want test coverage raport.
+And i want test coverage report.

 So what you get is a simple way to unittest your code.

 How it works
 ====================